Bruno Wilson

-Bruno Ricardo Valdez Wilson (born 27 December 1996) is a Portuguese professional footballer who plays as a central defender for Major League Soccer club San Jose Earthquakes.
+Bruno Ricardo Valdez Wilson (born 27 December 1996) is a professional footballer who plays as a central defender for Armenian Premier League club Ararat-Armenia.
+Born in Portugal, he represents the Mozambique national team.

 Club career

 Braga

 Born in Lisbon, Wilson played youth football for Sporting CP in the city.
 He was an unused substitute for the reserves in the Segunda Liga on 4 May 2014, in a 1–1 home draw against S.L.
 Benfica B.

 On 3 January 2016, Wilson signed a two-year deal at S.C.
 Braga, being assigned to their second team of the same level.
 He made his league debut on 13 February, playing the full 90 minutes of a 1–0 loss at C.D.
 Mafra.
 He totalled 17 appearances over the season, being sent off in a 2–0 home defeat to S.C.
 Covilhã on 27 February and scoring in a 3–2 loss at Vitória S.C.
 B on 17 April.

 Wilson was called up to the first team by coach José Peseiro in place of the injured Lazar Rosić for a Primeira Liga game at home to F.C.
 Paços de Ferreira on 11 December 2016.
 He played the full 90 minutes of a 3–0 win.